2016 rail accident: Report says 'not possible' to establish cause without NIA ruling out sabotage | Business

 2016 rail accident: Report says 'not possible' to establish cause without NIA ruling out sabotage

-The CRS, which reports to the Ministry of Civil Aviation, has, however, listed the probable causes of the accident.
+The Commission of Railway Safety (CRS), which reports to the Ministry of Civil Aviation, has, however, listed the probable causes of the accident.
 It says while the NIA is probing the case from the "sabotage angle", no report has so far been submitted either by the premier investigation agency or by the Railway Board regarding the findings of the NIA.

 Among the probable causes, the CRS has discussed "rail fracture" -- which it itself has ruled out because "four trains have passed before this train in preceding about one hour and no abnormality/jerk/sound" was reported by any of those.
 The report has indicated that one of the most probable reasons for the derailment could be a sudden mechanical failure.
 It says according to a metallurgical report submitted by the RDSO, Lucknow and the National Metallurgical Laboratory, Jamshedpur, the condition of the S-1 coach was very bad.